-Matthew Yum became the CEO of Hung Hing Printing Group Limited (HKG:450) in 1970.
-This analysis aims first to contrast CEO compensation with other companies that have similar market capitalization.
-Then we'll look at a snap shot of the business growth.
+Matthew Yum is the CEO of Hung Hing Printing Group Limited (HKG:450).
+This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
+Next, we'll consider growth that the business demonstrates.
 Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
-This process should give us an idea about how appropriately the CEO is paid.
+This method should give us information to assess how appropriately the company pays the CEO.

 How Does Matthew Yum's Compensation Compare With Similar Sized Companies?

-According to our data, Hung Hing Printing Group Limited has a market capitalization of HK$1.0b, and pays its CEO total annual compensation worth HK$8.1m.
-(This number is for the twelve months until December 2018).
-That's less than last year.
+According to our data, Hung Hing Printing Group Limited has a market capitalization of HK$935m, and paid its CEO total annual compensation worth HK$8.1m over the year to December 2018.
 While this analysis focuses on total compensation, it's worth noting the salary is lower, valued at HK$5.0m.
-We took a group of companies with market capitalizations below HK$1.6b, and calculated the median CEO total compensation to be HK$1.7m.
+We examined a group of similar sized companies, with market capitalizations of below HK$1.6b.
+The median CEO total compensation in that group is HK$1.7m.

 You can see a visual representation of the CEO compensation at Hung Hing Printing Group, below.

 On average over the last three years, Hung Hing Printing Group Limited has grown earnings per share (EPS) by 16% each year (using a line of best fit).
 Its revenue is up 1.4% over last year.

 This demonstrates that the company has been improving recently.
 A good result.
 It's also good to see modest revenue growth, suggesting the underlying business is healthy.
 We don't have analyst forecasts, but shareholders might want to examine this detailed historical graph of earnings, revenue and cash flow.